FlowFuse/website/src/blog/2024/10/managing-node-red-instances-in-centralize-platfrom.md

 > "As organizations navigate the complexities of the digital age, adopting a holistic approach that integrates technology, processes, and people is essential for reaping the full benefits of IoT."

-## FlowFuse: Centralize Your Node-RED Management
+## FlowFuse: Centralize Your Node-RED and IoT Device Management

 FlowFuse is a powerful platform designed to simplify the management of multiple Node-RED instances.
 By providing a centralized interface, FlowFuse enables users to manage, scale, secure, and collaborate on Node-RED solutions.